Loading...

 The Million-Word Milestone

-The NPO Tadoku extensive reading program, implemented across 678,650 learners in Asia, demonstrates measurable proficiency improvements.
+The tadoku extensive reading method, implemented across 678,650 learners in Asia, demonstrates measurable proficiency improvements.
 Students reading over 300,000 words show consistent gains, with those reaching 1 million words achieving average score increases of 207 points on standardized tests.

 Meta-analyses reveal that comprehensible input through reading has never lost to skill-based instruction in published comparative studies.
 The efficiency ratio is striking: 70 hours of comprehensible input equals 286 hours of traditional instruction effectiveness.